Motorcycle title loans

-- They’re expensive.
+- High APRs.
 Motorcycle title loans typically have APRs in the ballpark of 300%.

-- Could get trapped in a cycle of debt.
+- Possible cycle of debt.
 Most single-payment title loan borrowers have to renew their loan at least once, doubling up on interest and fees and potentially getting caught in a cycle of debt.

-- Risk losing your motorcycle.
+- Motorcycle at risk.
 If you can’t pay off your loan, your lender can repossess your motorcycle to cover what you owe.

 - Not available in all states.
 Title loans aren’t legal in all states, so this option might not be available to you.
 Other states regulate title loan providers.
 To avoid predatory lenders, read up on your state’s laws before you apply.